Sell Everything before Market Crash !

-Still don’t believe ?
-Look at below chart on so called "Megaphone Pattern" !
+Still don’t believe?
+Look at the below chart on so-called "Megaphone Pattern"!

-So , what will be the trigger point of crash in 2017 ?
-Commodity (oil ) crash ?
-China shadow banking problem ?
-Geopolitical tensions ( North Korea / Middle East ) or iPhone 7 ? etc ….
+So, what will be the trigger point of the crash in 2017?
+Commodity (oil ) crash?
+China shadow banking problem?
+Geopolitical tensions ( North Korea / Middle East ) or iPhone 7? etc ….

-Sell everything ahead of stock market crash, say RBS economists in Jan 2016
+Sell everything ahead of the stock market crash, say RBS economists in Jan 2016

-In a note to its clients the bank said: “Sell everything except high quality bonds.
-This is about return of capital, not return on capital.
+In a note, to its clients, the bank said: “Sell everything except high-quality bonds.
+This is about the return of capital, not return on capital.
 In a crowded hall, exit doors are small.”
-It said the current situation was reminiscent of 2008, when the collapse of the Lehman Brothers investment bank led to the global financial crisis.
-This time China could be the crisis point.
+It said the current situation was reminiscent of 2008 when the collapse of the Lehman Brothers investment bank led to the global financial crisis.
+This time China could be a crisis point.

 The result :

-< Disclaimer : this is not a call to act or sell your stocks , please DYODD prior making any decision and it is nothing to do with Samsung Notes 7 or iPhone 7 if market really crash in 2017 . >
+< Disclaimer: this is not a call to act or sell your stocks, please DYODD prior making any decision and it is nothing to do with Samsung Notes 7 or iPhone 7 if the market really crashes in 2017. >